Grand Theft Criminal Defense Attorney to Fight your Charge in South Florida

 - Mistake of Fact: If the defendant was under the mistaken belief that the property he took was his own the criminal defense of Mistake of Fact can be used.

-Free Grand Theft Criminal Defense Strategy Session
+Free Grand Theft Criminal Defense Strategy Session in South Florida

 We handle many grand theft cases of all types.
 We work very hard to fight for your rights and provide you with a personalized and aggressive defense to your criminal charges.